reddyraja86/MicroServices/README.md

 	As per the CAP theorem we can have only two combinations in any distributed database system.

+We need a high available and distributed transaction supported system.

+CQRS:
+ In case of CQRS we will have Read and write databases are separated.
+ Why :
+	we can maintain indexes for the read database this will improve the read performance as the data will be arranged in balanced binary tree.Not required indexes in write database will will improve the performance of save operation.
+	There is possibility that consistency will be lost.

 Maintain the transaction across different DBs(Micro services or distributed systems) can be done in different ways :
 1) two phase commit